 If there is not an appropriate on-line solution to download to the customer's product, the urgent transmission code enables the customer's On-line Customer Support (OCS).
-Request to be routed 336 to the Vendor's customer support ${40}$ staff via its internal E-mail system or by another means.
-There, a customer support employee may use the On-Line Customer Support (OCS) Request information from this Customer Directed Product (CDP) to research the problem and phone the Customer rapidly, providing early support to 45 Customers if that is desired.
-That solution may also be placed on-line, ready for downloading the next time a similar On-line Customer Support (OCS) Request arrives at the vendor's computer.
-Thus, the actual receipt of these requests prompts the evolution of user-appropriate on-line 50 support.
+Request to be routed 336 to the Vendor's customer support staff via its internal E-mail system or by another means.
+20 There, a customer support employee may use the On-Line Customer Support (OCS) Request information from this Customer Directed Product (CDP) to research the problem and phone the Customer rapidly, providing early support to Customers if that is desired.
+That solution may also be placed 25 on-line, ready for downloading the next time a similar On-line Customer Support (OCS) Request arrives at the vendor's computer.
+Thus, the actual receipt of these requests prompts the evolution of user-appropriate on-line support.

-By means of external communications 724, 726, 728 in FIG. 19, such support may be provided by organizations other than the-vendor.
+By means of external communications 724, 726, 728 in 30 FIG. 19, such support may be provided by organizations other than the vendor.

-Whether rapidly or over time, this capability and process 55 may lead to one or more dynamically responding systems for supporting a growing number of individual user needs interactively, while users are on-task, using the product, while preserving the full privacy and anonymity of each user (if they choose to exchange these messages without identifying themselves).
-The net result is the Vendor (or other third-party providers) extends their customer service and training departments right into products located at the point of use throughout the marketplace worldwide, providing the means for Customers to obtain the specific on-task perfor-55 mance support that they require as one of such a product's built-in features.
+Whether rapidly or over time, this capability and process may lead to one or more dynamically responding systems for supporting a growing number of individual user needs inter- 35 actively, while users are on-task, using the product, while preserving the full privacy and anonymity of each user (if they choose to exchange these messages without identifying themselves).
+The net result is the Vendor (or other third-party providers) extends their customer service and training depart- 40 ments right into products located at the point of use throughout the marketplace worldwide, providing the means for Customers to obtain the specific on-task performance support that they require as one of such a product's built-in features.

 7. Interactive Services and Transactions

-Interactive communications like those described in the On-line Customer Support (OCS) feature may be extended to providing other services and to conducting transactions:
+Interactive communications like those described in the Online Customer Support (OCS) feature may be extended to providing other services and to conducting transactions:

-- Interactive services: For example, Customers may request a variety of services such as scheduling a product maintenance appointment, requesting that another copy of the product's manual be sent, or asking to have a salesperson contact them about a possible future order - Transactions: For example, Customers may conduct transactions such as placing orders for additional products, signing up for an annual service contract on the product, or ordering other products in the Vendor's product line.
+Interactive services: For example, Customers may is request a variety of services such as scheduling a product 50 maintenance appointment, requesting that another copy of the product's manual be sent, or asking to have a salesperson contact them about a possible future order Transactions: For example, Customers may conduct transactions such as placing orders for additional products, 55 signing up for an annual service contract on the product, or ordering other products in the Vendor's product line.

-If a Customer Directed Product (CDP) has built-in communications (such as the facsimile machine 70 in FIG. 3, the CB-PD Module 120 in FIG. 5, the Customer Data Reader/ Programmer (CDRP) in 92 FIG. 4, or some other means) then interactive services and transactions may be provided directly through a Customer Directed Product (CDP).
+If a Customer Directed Product (CDP) has built-in communications (such as the facsimile machine 70 in FIG. 3, the CB-PD Module 120 in FIG. 5, the Customer Data Reader/ 60 munications (such as the facsimile machine 70 in FIG. 3, the Programmer (CDRP) in 92 FIG. 4, or some other means) then interactive services and transactions may be provided directly through a Customer Directed Product (CDP).
 These interactions may be initiated by either the Customer or the Vendor.